-TAX YEAR 2021
+TAX YEAR 2023

-For tax year 2021, HCAD will reappraise the properties at Lake Stamford and all the cities, except for the City of Haskell.
+For tax year 2023, HCAD will reappraise all rural properties, within the county.
 The Haskell County market value of land is reappraised each year.
 The Haskell County market value and agricultural value of land is reappraised each year.
 Business personal property is appraised each year.

-TAX YEAR 2022
+TAX YEAR 2024

-Tax year 2022 is a reappraisal year in which the residential rural properties of the City of Haskell will be appraised.
+Tax year 2024 is a reappraisal year in which the residential properties at Lake Stamford and in all cities, with the exception of Haskell, will be reappraised.
 Business personal property is appraised each year.
 The Haskell County market value of land is reappraised each year.
 The Haskell County agricultural value of the land is reappraised each year.